SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Has anyone in your family been diagnosed with sleep apnea?

-During the exam, the doctor may also take into consideration whether your weight, neck circumference, or blood pressure put you at higher risk of sleep apnea.
-Some doctors may request that you fill out a questionnaire about your sleep habits.
+During the exam, the doctor may also take into consideration the following factors, which put you at higher risk of sleep apnea.

 If you have a polysomnogram at a sleep lab, your health care provider will give you instructions on when to arrive, what to bring with you, and whether you should make any changes to your diet or medications that day.

-A polysomnogram at a sleep center may be preferred over a home sleep apnea test if you have heart or lung disease, risk factors for central sleep apnea or a history of other sleep disorders.
+A polysomnogram at a sleep center may be preferred over a home sleep apnea test if you have heart or lung disease, risk factors for central sleep apnea, or potential to be diagnosed with other sleep disorders.

 Home Sleep Apnea Tests